Port of San Diego Big Bay Boom!

 Consisting of 44,000 acres, Otay National Wildlife Refuge is a few miles east of the bay area and includes many opportunities for hiking, biking, bird watching and more.

-AAA and CAA Members save 10% off of our Flexible Rate.
+AAA and CAA Members can save up to 8% off of our Flexible Rate.
 Valid membership card required at check-in.

 The Port of San Diego Big Bay Boom July 4th Fireworks Show is back, promising another spectacular display over San Diego Bay.
 Fireworks will be discharged simultaneously from barges placed...